This post was originally published on 31 January 2018 and was revised and updated on 4 June 2020.

 Image Descriptions on Twitter

 Twitter brought in image descriptions back in March 2016.
-It’s not a feature turned on by default so you need to manually enable it to use it.
+At that time, you needed to manually enable image descriptions to use them.

-- Click on the image button to upload an image from your computer.
+- Start a new tweet and click on the image button to upload an image.

-- When the image is added, click on it.
+- When the image is added, click on Add description underneath it.

-- Add an image description and click Apply.
+- You will now see the uploaded image again, with its description.
 You can add up to 4 images in a tweet and each one can have an image description.

-In the code for the tweet, your image description is automagically converted to alt text.
-Alt text can be read by screen readers and lets visually impaired people know what your image is about.
+You’ll see that in the tweet, the image has an “Alt” in the bottom left corner.
+That’s because your image description is automagically converted to alt text, which can be read by screen readers, letting visually impaired people know what your image is about.